Why 70% of Wealthy Families Will Lose their Money with the Next Generation

 - yet 64% have disclosed little to nothing about their wealth to the next generation.

 These statistics speak of the age-old tradition of not talking about wealth, estates, and money to kids.
 Speaking about wealth is like religion and politics—it doesn’t happen.
-As a result, many 2nd generation children are prepared to handle it.
+As a result, many 2nd generation children are not prepared to handle it.

 In my own practice, I’ve literally seen hundreds of millions be dropped upon unsuspecting heirs at great emotional and psychological cost.

 What’s the best advice to greater success?
-First, talk early and often about wealth—how to handle it, how to use it, what it means?
+First, talk early and often about wealth—how to handle it, how to use it, what it means.
 And of course, wealth is far more than money.
 It’s emotional, social, intellectual, spiritual and financial wealth.

 Second, discuss the estate plan so that everyone knows what is coming.
 And third, plan for an enduring legacy.
 It takes work to be successful into the third and fourth generation and beyond.